 Michigan appears poised to become a major online sports betting market in the US.
 The state legalized both retail and mobile sports betting in December 2019.
 The state’s tribal and commercial casinos will eventually operate online sportsbooks in Michigan.
 The launch of those platforms is pending but could happen by 2021.

+When it comes to casino gaming, there are only a handful of legal online gambling states.
 New Jersey leads the US in online casino revenue, with Pennsylvania’s up and coming mobile casino market showing signs of major growth.
+This is not surprising considering NJ was the first to market with legal online gambling platforms on a massive scale.
 While these two states lead the field in the US market, Delaware was the first US state to pass legislation legalizing online casinos.

-New Jersey, Pennsylvania, West Virginia, and Delaware are the only three states where online casinos are currently live.
-Nevada and Michigan have laws in place legalizing online casinos, but the launch of mobile casino platforms in those states is still pending.
+New Jersey, Pennsylvania, West Virginia, and Delaware are the only four states where online casinos are currently live.
+Michigan legalized online casinos, but the launch of mobile casino platforms is still pending.
+No other states are likely to legalize online casinos anytime soon.
+This means that any growth in legal US online gambling will come from the expansion of online sports betting.

 Leaders In The US Online Casino Market